Dynamical ideals and the axiom of choice: Notation and terminology

-It is not hard to see that for every set $a\subset X$ there is the smallest set $b\subset X$ which is definably closed and $a\subset b$, namely $b=\{x\in X\colon \pstab(a)\subset\stab(x)\}$; I will call $b$ the \emph{definable closure of $a$}.
-A brief diagram-chasing argument shows that the definable closure operator is invariant under the group action.
-For every dynamical ideal $I$ there is also the smallest dynamical ideal $J$ which is definably closed and $I\subset J$, namely the ideal of all sets which are subsets of definable closures of sets in $I$.
+It is not hard to see that for every set $a\subset X$ there is the smallest set $b\subset X$ which is definably closed and $a\subset b$, namely $b=\{x\in X\colon \pstab(a)\subset\stab(x)\}$; I will call $b$ the \emph{dynamical closure of $a$}.
+A brief diagram-chasing argument shows that the dynamical closure operator is invariant under the group action.
+For every dynamical ideal $I$ there is also the smallest dynamical ideal $J$ which is dynamically closed and $I\subset J$, namely the ideal of all sets which are subsets of dynamical closures of sets in $I$.
 It is easy to check that the ideal $J$ thus defined is invariant under the group action.
-I will call $J$ the \emph{definable closure of $I$}.
+I will call $J$ the \emph{dynamical closure of $I$}.
 The following is nearly trivial.